Netcracker/DRNavigator/documentation/Architecture.md

 The modular system is introduced that allows different behavior to be applied for different microservices.
 This system is more flexible and allows you to add or exclude support for certain cases.

-Currently the following modules have been added:
+Currently, the following modules have been added:

 * `stateful` module - intended for services that will be fully managed through the service's operators.